playbeing/dinish/README.md

 ## Basic Font Information

-The name DINish refers to the fact that the font looks like DIN 1451 but the author had no way to verify its compliance with that standard.
+The name DINish refers to the fact that the font looks like DIN 1451~~ but the author has no way to verify its compliance with that standard~~.
+Actually, a quick comparison with some excerpts from the standard that can be found on the Internet shows DINish to not be fully compatible with the standard, at least as it was in 1936.
+That said, it retains DIN's clarity and as such, it is a typeface with a purpose, if not a mission.

 DIN 1451 is a [sans-serif](https://en.wikipedia.org/wiki/Sans-serif) typeface
 that is widely used for traffic, administrative and technical applications.